- Artificial Intelligence

 - Virtual Reality

-Connect and control Robotis Dynamixel servos to the EZ-B v4.
-This open-source plugin converts the Virtual servo ports on the EZ-B v4 (v0-v99) to control Robotis Dynamixel servos.
+Connect and control Robotis Dynamixel Servos to any EZB, including arduino and Robotis controllers.
+This open-source plugin converts the Virtual servo ports with any EZ-B (v0-v99) to control Robotis Dynamixel Servos.
 The servos supported are XL-320, AX-12, and XL430 models.
-Dynamixel servos are very different than regular hobby PWM servos.
+Dynamixel Servos are very different than regular hobby PWM servos.
 Firstly, they are considered much more professional due to their design which is specific for the use in robotics.
 Each Dynamixel servo contains a microprocessor.
 The microprocessor is told what position to move the servo into over TTL at the configured baud rate.

 Wiring For Read Positioning

-While we recommend using the Dynamixel servo Cable, you can optionally manually wire the servo yourself to the ez-b v4 or IoTiny using this diagram.
-If you wish to read servo data with bi-directional communication, you can also connect port D5 and D6 together.
+While we recommend using the Dynamixel servo Cable, you can optionally manually wire the servo yourself to any ezb controller using this diagram.
+If you wish to read servo data with bi-directional communication, you must connect TX and RX ports together.
+On the Ezrobot ezb, it’s port D5 and D6 (UART #1) together.
 On the EZ-B, D5 is TX and D6 is RX.
 This means if you connect D5 to D6, the EZ-B will be able to read the servo positions.
+You may also select UART 0.

-There are two options for connecting the Dynamixel servos.
-The default option for the EZ-B v4 (not IoTiny) is UART 1 (port D5).
-The second option is low speed serial of any digital port for both EZ-B v4 and IoTiny.
+There are three options for connecting the Dynamixel servos.
+The default option for controllers with hardware uart, such as the EZ-B v4 or Arduino Mega (not IoTiny) is UART 1 (port D5).
+The second option is UART #0 for the Robotis open cm 9.04 or open cr.
+The third option is low speed serial of any digital port for both arduino and IoTiny.
 To reference the pins of the EZ-B, consult the tutorial for the EZ-B by clicking here.

-*Note: we highly recommend using Hardware UART on the EZ-B v4 only.
-Do not use software UART on the EZ-B v4 for dynamixel servos.
-Only use software UART when using an IoTiny.
-You will also require the hardware UART of the EZ-B v4 when reading servo positions.
+*Note: we highly recommend using Hardware UART on the EZ-B v4, open cr, open cm 9.04, Arduino Mega, or any controller with hardware UART only.
+Do not use software UART on these controllers.
+Only use software UART when using a controller that does not support hardware uart, such as Arduino Uno or oTiny.
+Also, a controller with a hardware UART is necessary when reading servo positions.
 Read Electrical Wiring further down in this document for bi-directional communication with EZ-B v4 for reading servo positions.

 Most Dynamixel servo documentation states the operating voltage in the manual.
 Check the documentation for your dynamixel servo model to ensure your power source is sufficient.
 If you experience unusual behavior of Dynamixel servos, the first common issue is insufficient power.